-For the second proof obligation we do not use transforming type systems.
-We hence instantiate C with fork(getPortfolio, getEuroStoxx50) and apply rule [MIX1], obtaining fork(getPortfolio, getEuroStoxx50) \vdash bls.
-After applying rule [PAR], we get three new proof obligations, namely getPortfolio \geq getEuroStoxx50, getPortfolio \vdash bls and getEuroStoxx50 \vdash bls.
+\vdash bls(getPortfolio) and \vdash bls(getEuroStoxx50).
 The first statement can be easily verified syntactically.
-Since getPortfolio and getEuroStoxx50 are programs that can be checked automatically with the type system provided by Boudol and Castellani we apply the rule [T{BC}] to the other two statements and obtain the new proof obligations $\Gamma \vdash$ getPortfolio : (τ, σ) cmd and $\Gamma \vdash$ getEuroStoxx50 : (τ', σ') cmd.
-Now we need to continue using rules of the adapted type system from [BC01].
+Since getPortfolio and getEuroStoxx50 are programs that always terminate given that the network always answers the network request and that can be checked automatically with the type system provided by Boudol and Castellani we apply the rule $[T{BC}]$ to the other two statements and obtain the new proof obligations $\Gamma \vdash$ getPortfolio : (τ, σ) cmd and $\Gamma \vdash$ getEuroStoxx50 : (τ', σ') cmd.
+Now we need to continue using rules of the adapted type system from [6].
 One can deduce that getPortfolio can be typed with (L, H) cmd (getPortfolio contains assignments to low variables and high guards, but the low assignment happens before the loop), while getEuroStoxx50 can be typed with (L, L) cmd (getEuroStoxx50 contains assignments to low variables, but no high guards).

-For the third proof obligation we apply the rule $[T{SS}]$, obtaining the obligation fork(computeStatistics, generateOutput); displayOutput $\hookrightarrow D : Sl$.
-For a deduction we now use Sabelfeld's and Sand's transforming type system.
-Since neither computeStatistics, nor generateOutput, nor displayOutput contain high guards the type system does not perform any modification and we obtain $E \hookrightarrow E : Sl$ for some type Sl and E = fork(computeStatistics, generateOutput); displayOutput.
+For the third proof obligation we apply the rule $[T{SS}]$, obtaining the obligation fork(computeStatistics, generateOutput); displayOutputAndCommercial $\hookrightarrow D: Sl.$ For a deduction we use Sabelfeld's and Sand's transforming type system.
+Since neither computeStatistics, nor generateOutput, nor displayOutputAndCommercial contain high guards the type system does not perform any modification and we obtain $E \hookrightarrow E: Sl$ for some type Sl and E = fork(computeStatistics, generateOutput); displayOutputAndCommercial.